 We appreciate and encourage shareowner participation.
 We are confident that our slate of Board candidates has the right mix of professional achievement, skills, experiences and reputations that qualify each of the Company's candidates to serve on the Board.
 We are committed to engaging with our shareowners and continuing to respond to shareowner concerns about the Company, and we believe we are well-positioned to oversee the execution of our long-term strategic plan to maximize value for the Company's shareowners and other constituencies that the Company serves.
 The Board unanimously recommends that you vote "FOR" the re-election of Britta Bomhard, Susan E. Cates, Eric J. Foss, Jerry Fowden, Thomas J. Harrington, Gregory Monahan, Billy D. Prim, Eric Rosenfeld, Archana Singh and Steven P. Stanbrook on the BLUE universal proxy card.
-As the Purported Nomination Notice has been determined by the Board to be invalid with respect to the Rejected Legion Nominees under the Amended and Restated By-Laws, the BLUE universal proxy card does not include the names of the Rejected Legion Nominees and only contains the names of the Company's nominees and the Allowed Legion Nominees.
+As the Purported Nomination Notice has been determined by the Board to be invalid with respect to the Rejected Legion Nominees under the Amended and Restated By-Laws, the BLUE universal proxy card does not include the names of the Rejected Legion Nominees.